Japan–Portugal relations: 20th century

+Central square Praça de Tanegashima in Vila do Bispo, Portugal.

 In early 1942, as Japanese forces advanced rapidly through the Dutch East Indies, Portugal declined all requests for cooperation from the Allies, who believed that East Timor would become the site of major Japanese bases.
 Nevertheless, Portugal did not object, when Australian and Dutch forces landed unilaterally in East Timor, to set up defensive positions.
 In the subsequent Timor campaign, the indigenous Timorese and other Portuguese subjects assisted the Allies and suffered reprisals from Japanese forces.
 The Allies withdrew in 1943 and East Timor remained under de facto Japanese occupation until late 1945, when Japanese troops in East Timor surrendered to the Portuguese governor.

 Meanwhile, the Portuguese authorities in Macau were coming under increasing pressure to cooperate with the Japanese military.
 In August 1943, Japanese troops seized a British-registered steamer in the harbor of Macau.
 Soon afterwards, Japan issued an ultimatum to Portugal, demanding that the territorial government accept the installation of Japanese advisors, and threatening direct occupation.
 Portugal acceded to Japanese demands and Macau effectively became a Japanese protectorate.
 Believing that Japan had or would get access to stores of aviation fuel in Macau, US forces launched several air raids on the territory.
 In 1950, the US government compensated the Portuguese government with US$20M, for the damage caused in Macau by US air raids.
 In 1945 the Japanese finally withdrew and gave East Timor back to Portugal.